jsenv/core/docs/assets_and_workers.md

 document.body.appendChild(img)
 ```

-## Using CDN
+## Content from CDN

 External urls are kept intact.
-In the following HTML file, the url to roboto font is kept intact during dev and after build.
+In the following HTML, jsenv keep url to roboto font intact during dev and in the build files.

 ```html
 <!DOCTYPE html>